Rippley777/react-starter/README.md

+# Under Construction! 🚧🚧🚧

+🚨 Proceed with Caution 🚨

+Somehow you've landed on, what I think, is a pretty cool boilerplate for a web/mobile app built using React/React Native.
+This is very much in still a WIP, but is built with stability and industry best practices in mind.
+I hope to use this as a template for future projects, and I expect to have branches with experimental features, in order to keep main stable for the future.
+If you are an individual, please feel free to use this, but I maintain no responsibility for what may go wrong 🤣

-# What's it got?
+## What's it got?

-This is a react project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Included Tech

-TypeScript, Tailwind CSS, Websockets, Simple user AUTH, Redux, React Router, React Query, React Icons, ESLint, Prettier, Docker, NGINX
+React, React Native, TypeScript, Tailwind CSS, Websockets, Simple user AUTH, Redux, React Router, React Query, React Icons, ESLint, Prettier, Docker, NGINX, based of CRA

 ## Coming Soon!

-REACT NATIVE!, React Hook Form, Playwright, Storybook, Dark Mode
+React Hook Form, Playwright, Storybook, Dark Mode, ...some cool graphing library 🤔

 ## Current Pages